vedantt21/nos3-mantle/docs/wiki/Scenario_cFS.md

   * Development Tools and Ground Systems
     * Development tools and ground systems are used to test and run the cFS.
     * A variety of ground systems can be used with cFS.
-    * Ground system and tool selection generally vary by project
+    * Ground system and tool selection generally vary by project.

 ![Scenario cFS - Architecture](./_static/scenario_cfs/scenario_cfs_architecture.png)

-* cFS APIs support add and remove functions
+* cFS APIs support add and remove functions.
-* Applications can be switched in and out at runtime, without rebooting, or building the system
+* Applications can be switched in and out at runtime without rebooting or building the system.
-* Changes can be dynamically during development, test, and on-orbit even
+* Changes can be dynamically added during development, test, and even on-orbit.

 ![Scenario cFS - Plug and Play](./_static/scenario_cfs/scenario_cfs_plug_and_play.png)

-* The addition of new applications can be completed vary easily
+* The addition of new applications can be completed very easily.
-* An entire generic design reference mission is what is provided by default in NOS3
+* An entire generic design reference mission is provided by default in NOS3.
-* This would look like the following with each app communicating with each other via the SB:
+* This looks like the following, with each app communicating with the others as needed via the SB:

 ![Scenario cFS - FSW Diagram](./_static/scenario_cfs/scenario_cfs_fsw_diagram.png)